 Many cruise lines have private beaches or islands in the Caribbean, and Princess is no exception.
 Today we visited their private destination of Princess Cays to enjoy the beach and relax.
 We also spent some quality time back on the ship for recreation, and even fitness.

 Our First Morning on Sky Princess

 I woke up in a dark room thanks to blackout curtains in front of the windows, as well as a curtain separating the living area from the bedroom.
-The sound I woke up to was knocking from the coffee and pastry I’d put on a hang-tag for morning delivery.
+I woke up to the sound of knocking at the door by the attendant with the coffee and pastry I'd requested the night before by placing a hang-tag on the door.
 Unlike most lines, we didn’t get a call a minute before their arrival.
 I was a bit disoriented when greeting the attendant, but I was happy to have coffee.

 I then noticed the sound of announcements out in the hall that were explaining the tendering procedure.
 Because the ship doesn’t dock at Princess Cays, guests take tenders (or as Princess and other Carnival brands call them, “water shuttles”) which are small boats that go from the ship to shore.